erasmus-without-paper/ewp-specs-architecture/README.md

  * In production environments, it facilitates the usage of EWP Network, its Registry and Manifest files in **other** projects (unrelated to EWP).
-Such projects will most probably serve their APIs (and clients) on other domains.
+Such projects will most probably serve their APIs (and clients) on other domains (so we need to support more than a single domain or certificate).

-   (It also allows EWP APIs to be hosted across multiple servers.)
+ * Using domain names allows client certificates to be easily replaced by newer versions when they expire.
+The manifest will not need to be updated.

 The list of allowed domains and certificates in use can be acquired from the EWP Registry.